Thursday 24 September 2020 (6 Days)

 4* Hotel Excelsior

-The Excelsior is located in the city centre of La Maddalena Island, a 2-minute walk from the ferries to/from Palau.
+The Excelsior is located in the centre of La Maddalena Island, a 2-minute walk from the ferries to/from Palau.
 There is free public parking in front of the hotel.

 A varied buffet is served in a breakfast room with views of Santo Stefano Island.
 In summer, guests can enjoy it on the panoramic outdoor terrace.